AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 To change the text of tooltips, do the same with the {api:anychart.charts.HeatMap#tooltip}tooltip(){api} and {api:anychart.core.ui.Tooltip#format}format(){api} methods.

-In addition to tokens that work universally, you can use the `{%heat}` token that works only with the Heat Map chart.
-This token returns the value (heat) of an element:
+Besides tokens that work with all chart types, there is the `{%heat}` token, which works only with the Heat Map.
+It returns the value (heat) of an element:

 ```
 // configure labels